 EULA Full Form: End User License Agreement Explained

-The EULA full form – End User License Agreement – describes a specific type of legal contract between software creators and the people who use their products.
+The EULA full form – End User License Agreement (also known as a user license agreement EULA and a legal document) – describes a specific type of legal contract between software creators and the people who use their products.
 Understanding each component of this definition helps clarify what EULAs accomplish and why they matter.
+EULAs contain key components and key clauses that define the rights and obligations of the parties.

 Breaking Down the EULA Definition